evarpay/evarfinance-doc/docs/Api/Vue-js.md

 ---
-sidebar_position: 4
+sidebar_position: 7
 ---

 # Vue js

-This is an elaborate documentation for integrating the Evarfinance Checkout module into a Vue.js application.
-This guide should walk you through all you need to know to integrate the checkout into your Vue.js application with ease.
+This is a detailed step by step documentation for integrating the Evarfinance Checkout module into a Vue.js application.
+This guide should walk you through all you need to know to embed the checkout into your Vue.js application.

 :::tip API keys